navcoin/navcoin-core/doc/gitian-building.md

 ---------------------

-After building and signing you can push your signatures (both the `.assert` and `.assert.sig` files) to the [navcoin-core/gitian.sigs](https://github.com/navcoin-core/gitian.sigs/) repository, or if that's not possible create a pull request.
-You can also mail the files to Wladimir (laanwj@gmail.com) and he will commit them.
+After building and signing you can push your signatures (both the `.assert` and `.assert.sig` files) to the [NAVCoin/navcoin-sigs](https://github.com/NAVCoin/navcoin-sigs) repository, or if that's not possible create a pull request.